mendixlabs/carousel/README.md

 The widget requires a context.
  ### Data source: Static
  - On the Data source option of the Data source tab, select the static option if its not already selected by default.
- - On the Static images option of the same tab, click new to add static images from the modeller and also configure an onclick action.
+ - On the Static images option of the same tab, click new to add static images from the modeler and also configure an onclick action.
  - For the on click options, configure only one of the two (either calling a microflow or a page).
  - Configuring both options will only trigger the microflow.